Algeciras campaign order of battle

 The British squadron pressed on with the attack, and at 05:15 on 13 July HMS Venerable and HMS Thames attacked the French Formidable off the Spanish coast.
 In a fierce engagement, Formidable brought down Venerable's masts and drove the ship on shore, the French ship escaping with the rest of the squadron to Cadiz.
 Venerable was later salvaged and returned to Gibraltar, while Saumarez reinstated the British blockade of Cadiz.

 First Battle of Algeciras

 British squadron

 The British squadron was formed from the force enforcing the Cadiz blockade to ensure that the Spanish fleet stationed there did not put to sea.
 One ship from the squadron was absent during the battle; HMS Superb had been detached to the Guadalquivir River and, along with the frigate HMS Thames, did not reach Algeciras in time to participate, turning back to Cadiz on 6 July and observing the later movements of the combined squadron.
 All of the British squadron was heavily engaged, but Hannibal and Pompée, isolated at the head of the British line by calm winds, took the heaviest damage.
 Pompée had to be towed to safety by the boats of the squadron and Hannibal was grounded and eventually forced to surrender.
 Between them Pompée and Hannibal took more than half of the total British casualties.
+The sloop-of-war HMS Calpe attacked the French frigate Muiron.
+Muiron drove off Calpe.